zyj177484/AddressBook2/README.md

 * project must be managed by [Maven](http://maven.apache.org/), latest version of v3

 * unit test is a must

-  * coverage should be higher than 85%, and [Cobertura](http://cobertura.sourceforge.net/)
-    should be use to measure
+  * because we want to see how you test your application

 * javadoc for public interface/class/method is a must

 * Java code should be well-formatted

   * __NEVER__ use `tab` for indentation

 * JSON should be used as backend persistent storage

   * You are welcome to use any JSON lib you want

 * [`ExecutorService`](http://docs.oracle.com/javase/6/docs/api/java/util/concurrent/ExecutorService.html) should be used to handle commands

 * [Maven assembly plugin](http://maven.apache.org/plugins/maven-assembly-plugin/) should be used to assemble the application as runable jar

   * `mvn clean install`, then everything should be ready, and one can find assembled application under `target` folder